It was maybe three weeks after his sudden death; the first time I had been alone in the house, without someone staying over.

 And there was a… what was it?
 An object the size and shape of an egg, leathery, black.

 I took it out and gazed at it, resting it in my palm.
 Really, what was it?
 I looked at it for a long, long time, as I stood in the kitchen in the middle of the night.
 The cat, who had been asleep, stirred and joined me in the kitchen.

-Finally I realized: a very, very old avocado.
+Finally I realized it was a very, very old avocado.
 I had no idea when it had been placed in my fridge, or by whom.

 I walked over to the blue compost bucket by the sink and dropped it in.